playframework/playframework/documentation/manual/scalaGuide/main/sql/ScalaDatabase.md

 ## Configuring JDBC connection pools

 Play 2.0 provides a plug-in for managing JDBC connection pools.
-You can configure as many databases as you need.
+You can configure as many databases you need.

 To enable the database plug-in, configure a connection pool in the `conf/application.conf` file.
 By convention, the default JDBC data source must be called `default` and the corresponding configuration properties are `db.default.driver` and `db.default.url`.